gabetax/gabetax.github.io/_posts/2014-04-14-write-a-better-etl-data-importer.md

 ### 5. Be Idempotent

 No importer ever gets run just once.
 Too often, developers will manually truncate their tables between test runs.
-This invariable leads to duplicate records when the import is run by someone else a year later.
-If your application treats your imported tables as read-only, it may suffice to use the easy strategy of truncating before importing.
-However, if anything else modifies to table you need to have a versioning strategy to merge the existing table data with data to import.
+This invariably leads to duplicate records when someone else runs the import again a year later.
+If your application treats your imported tables as read-only, it may suffice to use the easy strategy of automatically truncating before importing.

+However, if anything else modifies the table, you need to have a versioning strategy to merge the existing table data with data to import.
 A merge strategy may also be prefered for importers with a long run time that need the ability to stop and resume, or run incrementally.
-The simplest strategy you can use is to establish `updated_at` timestamps on both the table and import source, and let the most recent overwrite the other.
+The simplest strategy is to establish updated_at timestamps on both the table and import source, and let the most recent overwrite the other.
 This much more complex than just clearing out the table.
-Make sure to discuss this consideration with your team and customer during initial development, and make sure you're provided with the data implement it.
+Make sure to discuss this consideration with your team and customer during initial development, and make sure you’re provided with the data to implement it.

 ### 6. Use Transactions